mighdoll/config-file-ts/README.md

 ## config-file-ts
-*Just use typescript for configuration files.*
+*Just use TypeScript for configuration files.*
 ####

-Typescript is more syntactically **flexible** than JSON.
+TypeScript is more syntactically **flexible** than JSON.
 Comments are allowed.
 Keys needn't be quoted.
 Arrays can have trailing commas.

-Typescript allows a little **programming** in config files.
+TypeScript allows a little **programming** in config files.
 Share variables, use utility functions, etc.

-Typescript **types** provide free error checking, and free IDE support for getting config files right.
+TypeScript **types** provide free error checking, and free IDE support for getting config files right.

 ### Fast
-Parsing typescript config files is plenty quick. config-file-ts caches the typescript output.
+Parsing TypeScript config files is plenty quick. config-file-ts caches the TypeScript output.

-Assuming typescript is in your environment, config-file-ts adds about 5kb to your program, or 1.5kb minified.
+Assuming TypeScript is in your environment, config-file-ts adds about 5kb to your program, or 1.5kb minified.
 ### How to use
 ```bash
 $ yarn add config-file-ts